LeoneFabio/Egocentric-Vision/README.md

 ## Collaborations

-This project was developed collaboratively with [Gabriele Raffaele](https://github.com/Gabriele-Raffaele) and [Peppe2212](https://github.com/Peppe2212).
+This project was developed collaboratively with [Gabriele Raffaele](https://github.com/Gabriele-Raffaele) and [Giuseppe Vacante](https://github.com/Peppe2212).

 ---